 The term “karat” has been used for centuries to as a unit of gold purity.
-This is not the same as “carat” which is a measurement of diamond weight.
+Gold karat is not the same as “carat” which is a measurement of diamond weight.
 Normally we see 10k, 14k, or 18k jewelry, and naturally the higher you go the more pure the gold is.
-But what do they really mean?
+But what does gold karat really mean?

 Let’s start with 24k gold, which is pure, 100%, real mccoy gold.
 From now on, think of every piece of gold as having a purity that ranges between 0 and 24.
 So, if we have a 10k piece of gold, that means 10 parts of 24 is gold, and the other 14 are other alloys.
 This equates to 41.67% gold and 58.33% of other alloys.
 Here is a chart that lists out the other purities.